Villanova doomed by Kansas 3-pointers in Final Four loss

 Kansas and Villanova had done this once before, not that long ago.
 The Wildcats turned that 2018 Final Four showdown into a beatdown, dropping 18 3s on the Jayhawks in a 95-79 win.

-Kansas began this year’s version looking like it would duplicate that game in reverse, using its inside-out game to set up good looks along the perimeter.
+Kansas began this year’s version looking as though it would duplicate that game in reverse, using its inside-out game to set up good looks along the perimeter.

-Agbaji hit five 3s for 15 first-half points as the Wildcats repeatedly left him open.
+Agbaji hit four 3s for 13 first-half points as the Wildcats repeatedly left him open.
 McCormack took advantage of single coverage to score 13.

 Agbaji’s fourth 3 came when a Villanova defender hedged into the paint and left him open in the corner.
 Jalen Wilson threw a skip pass and one of Villanova’s former players yelled “No, you can’t do that!” as Agbaji’s shot arced into the basket.